 Cognitive Medical Systems and Motive Medical Intelligence will develop standards-based, EHR-integrated, evidence-based clinical decision support software and workflows for the Department of Veterans Affairs health system under a one-year contract with prime contractor B3 Group.

 Rear Adm.
 Sylvia Trent-Adams will serve as acting surgeon general after Vivek Murthy was "relieved of his duties," according to an HHS statement.
 Trent-Adams has served the Public Health Service Commissioned Corps for 24 years and was chief nurse officer of the corps.

 A blood troponin level of 1,000 nanograms per liter or higher in the first three days after non-cardiac surgery was linked in a study to a nearly 30% higher risk of heart attack within 30 days, and a change in troponin levels of 5 ng/L or more also predicted 30-day post-operative mortality.
 Researcher Dr. P.J.
 Devereaux said the findings, published in JAMA, suggest that a troponin test should become standard care, but two other experts said the test alone is not enough to prevent death.

 This program lets members promote AMSUS membership.
-Annual campaigns run June 1-May 31.
+Annual campaigns run June to May.
 Rewards are achieved based on the amount of new members referred within campaign years.
 Participate by telling colleagues what YOU feel are AMSUS' greatest benefits.
 For credit, be sure they list your name in "Referred by" on the membership application.
-Only 2.5 months left in the 2017 campaign.
+Just over a month left in the 2017 campaign.